alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_199_eng.md

 That was when Ikuhara was already decided to leave Toei Animation and become independent - one dawn after I'd pulled an all-nighter at the studio for some work, Ikuhara casually came to the finishing department where I was... hmm?
 Was that wrong?
 Was it while eating breakfast in the early morning Oizumi studio cafeteria?
 Anyway, being suddenly told that, I panicked.
 Well, thinking about it now, that was probably Ikuhara inviting me to a new work he was about to start - as a director.

-But I never imagined directing at the time, had no confidence, and above all the "color" work was so enjoyable I couldn't help it.
+But I never imagined directing at the time, had no confidence, and above all the "colour" work was so enjoyable I couldn't help it.
 I don't remember how I responded to Ikuhara's words, but ultimately I didn't become a director, and Ikuhara left Toei Animation as planned.

 I think it was several months (?) after that happened.
 Ikuhara called, and we decided to meet in Nishi-Ogikubo on a Saturday.
 "How about food?" so the two of us went to a set meal restaurant at Nishi-Ogikubo Station's south exit.
 Eating set meals silently without talking much.
 Around when we finished eating, suddenly "I made a studio, want to come see?"
 Ikuhara said this abruptly, and leaving the restaurant he immediately started walking briskly toward Ogikubo direction down Shinmei-dori from the south exit.
 Following one step behind.
 We walked quite a ways down that street with sparse shops to a certain apartment building.
 The studio was in its basement.
 That was "BE-PAPAS."